-Since LiDAR data provide highly accurate height data for each of its points, users can create detailed contour maps.
+Since LiDAR data provides highly accurate height data for each of its points, users can create detailed contour maps.
 A contour map consists of multiple contour lines.
 Each line represents a line of equal elevation/height compared to a reference like mean sea level (MSL).
 As a result, a contour map allows us to see differences in elevation between successive contour lines.
 This in turn allows the user to view the vertical profile of the mapped environment.
-In the ROCK Cloud, bare earth contours generated with the ROCK analytics engine can be exported into CAD and GIS software.

 Tree and Forestry Analysis

 With LiDAR's ability to penetrate vegetation with multiple return pulses, LiDAR point clouds are very useful in producing a 3D model of a forest, from the canopy, to the ground beneath it.
 This ability to visualize the forest canopy and the ground simultaneously is a huge advantage of LiDAR.
 In the past, land managers had to rely on topographic maps for ground classification and field surveys to obtain tree volumes and height information.